The Bullitt County History Museum

 The paper reported that Brandon Miller, a seventh grader at Bullitt Lick, won the track championship for his age group at Midstate Motocross Park.
 He competed on his 80cc Kawasaki motorcycle.
 The trophy he won was four inches taller than Brandon himself.

-Although Ralph Lutes has stepped away from his role as Mt.
-Washington’s mayor, he will serve the next two years on the City Council.
+Although Ralph Lutes had stepped away from his role as Mt.
+Washington's mayor, he would serve the next two years on the City Council.
 Ed Hilbert assumed the role of mayor.
 Lutes had been mayor for 13 years, and previous to that he had served on the City Council, and even earlier as the city judge.

 Edward and Hazel Summers of Mt.
 Washington celebrated their 60th wedding anniversary this month.
-She is the former Hazel Whitaker.
+She was the former Hazel Whitaker.

 Bullitt Central’s Kyle Buege was pictured in the paper in a collision with an South Oldham player named Brad Green.
 The foul was called on Green, but it sure looks like he got the worst of it.
 BC lost that game by two points, but came back to defeat Eminence by 35.